 Another must-visit in London is the Waterloo Bridge!
 Named after the Battle of Waterloo in 1815, this famous bridge in London offers views of Big Ben, as well as St. Paul's Cathedral and the Houses of Parliament.

-Be sure to have your cameras ready, as the views from this bridge are stunning and also serve as a perfect backdrop for those who want to have their photos taken. 🤩
+Be sure to have your cameras ready, as the views from this bridge are stunning and make the perfect backdrop for IG-worthy photos.

 Waterloo Bridge